No, I need to make money when I sell equipment (business, profit, etc), so I must acquire it for much less than the retail price.

 Every piece of equipment I acquire needs to meet the high standards we set for the pre-owned equipment we sell.
 Every piece must be scrutinised, prepped for sale and carries some risk, no matter how carefully it is chosen.
-I can’t pay $700, or even $500, for something that I can only sell for $1000.
+Service, repair, QA, prep and listing equipment usually takes several hours per piece.
+Margins for profit and warranty must be factored in.

 Discover more from LiQUiD AUDiO